Advice > Product management

 • There are ~300m people in the US.
 Let's assume that the average life expectancy is 80 years old and that the population is equally distributed across each age.

-• We need to estimate how frequently each age group watches YouTube:
+• We now need to guesstimate how frequently each age group watches YouTube:

-• The number of daily YouTube users is therefore approximately 200m in the US
+• The number of daily YouTube users is therefore approximately 150m in the US (round it to an easy number to help with the next stage of calculations).

 2. Calculate the total number of advertising videos viewed